garylirocks/quickrefs/azure-active-directory.markdown

 - Provide access to organizational resources of work-related devices
 - Intended for organizations that do not have on-prem AD
 - Connection options:
-  - Registering a device to Azure AD enables you to manage a device's identity, which can be used to enable or disable a device
+  - Registering: registering a device to Azure AD enables you to manage a device's identity, which can be used to enable or disable a device
   - Joining: an extension to registering, changes local state to a device, which enables your users to sign-in to a device using a work or school account instead of personal account (e.g. you add your work M365 email to your own laptop)
 - Combined with a mobile device management (MDM) solution such as Microsoft Intune, provides additional attributes in Azure AD